 A thorough analysis should be done prior to going ahead with a QLAC or any other annuity product.
 You can learn more about QLACs here.

-3. Working after age 70 ½: There can be a lot of benefits to working well past the traditional retirement age.
-If you are working after the age at which you would normally be required to take RMD, you do not need to take them from your current employer’s 401(k) assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs.
+There can be a lot of benefits to working well past the traditional retirement age.
+If you are working after the age at which you would normally be required to take an RMD, you do not need to take them from your current employer’s 401(k) (assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs).

 One potential strategy is to do a reverse rollover of any traditional IRA money to your current employer’s plan.
 This will give that money this same deferral from RMDs.

 A few things to note.
-First your employer’s plan must allow for such rollovers.
-Second only money that was originally contributed on a pre-tax basis is allowed, this could include money rolled over from a prior employer’s 401(k) into the IRA.
-Lastly you will want to perform some due diligence on current 401(k).
+First, your employer’s plan must allow for such rollovers.
+Second, only money that was originally contributed on a pre-tax basis is allowed.
+This could include money rolled over from a prior employer’s 401(k) into the IRA.
+Lastly, you will want to perform some due diligence on your current 401(k).
 Does it offer solid investments and low costs?
 Avoiding RMDs is a good thing, but not at the expense of moving the money to a lousy 401(k) plan.

 Money converted to a Roth IRA is fully taxable in the year converted.
 The impact of these taxes paid now must be weighed against the tax savings down the road to determine whether or not this is a good strategy for you.

-5. Roth 401(k) accounts and inherited IRAs: Inherited Roth IRAs left to non-spouse beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
-They do, however, lose the tax-free protection of the Roth umbrella.
+Inherited Roth IRAs left to non-spousal beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
+They do, however, lose the tax-free protection of the Roth.
 In the case of the Roth 401(k), it can be rolled over to a Roth IRA and it will get the same treatment.

 This can be useful if some of your accounts are doing well while others are doing poorly.

-RMDs can have a huge impact on your wealth and how you use it.
-Therefore, if you are using a retirement calculator, it is important for you to understand if the system is calculating these withdrawals or not.
+RMDs and taxes can have a huge impact on your wealth and how you use it.

 - Starting at age 70.5, the calculator estimates required minimum distributions based on IRS Publication 590-B.